Shopping Links

 Availability

-Available in the US from US Manga Corps on a budget-priced hybrid DVD.
-There were also subtitled and dubbed VHS versions, now out of print.
+Previously available in North America from US Manga Corps on a budget-priced hybrid DVD.
+There were also subtitled and dubbed VHS versions.